Luigi Dentice di Frasso: Early life

 Luigi Dentice di Frasso was born in Brühl in the Kingdom of Prussia on 19 August 1861 into an aristocratic family of the Kingdom of the Two Sicilies.
 He was the eldest son of Senator Ernesto Dentice, 7th Prince of Frasso (1825–1886), and the former Countess Luisa Chotek von Chotkowa und Wognin (1840–1898).
 Among his siblings were fellow politicians, Count Alfredo Dentice di Frasso and Count Carlo Dentice di Frasso.

 His paternal grandparents were Luigi Dentice, 6th Prince of Frasso and Donna Anna Maria Serra (a daughter of Maria Antonia Serra, 7th Princess of Gerace, Duchess of Terranova).
 Among his extended family were aunts Donna Ippolita Emanuela Dentice di Frasso (wife of the Bavarian diplomat Count Count Otto von Bray-Steinburg), and Donna Maria Dentice di Frasso (wife of Ferdinando Capece Minutolo, 1st Marquis of Bugnano).
 His maternal grandparents were Count Wilhelm Chotek von Chotkowa und Wognin and Louise von Ugarte.

 Career

 Like his father before him, he served in the Parliament of the Kingdom of Italy during the 19th and 20th Legislatures.
 He later served in as member of the Senate of the Kingdom of Italy from 17 November 1908 in the 22nd Legislature.

 Personal life

+Luigi Dentice di Frasso's eldest son, Ernesto Dentice di Frasso, later 9th Prince of Frasso, with his wife Nadine Ivanovna Sanine at Place Masséna in Nice on 22 July 1922.

 In 1885, the Prince married Countess Emilia von Thurn und Valsássina-Como-Vercelli (1866–1960), daughter of Count Joseph von Thurn und Valsássina-Como-Vercelli and Sophie Vrints zu Falkenstein.
 Together, they were the parents of: